SteelDiamond/Non-Political-RSS-Feeds/README.md

 ☠️ RSS Feed does not work

 ##### 4. Non-Political remain non-political - How often feeds include unwanted politics.

-IE: Lifestyle shouldn't have articles whining about a politician, climate change, or anything like that.
+For example Lifestyle shouldn't have articles rambling on about a politician, climate change, or anything like that those either belong under politics, or a climate section.
 Food And Drink shouldn't be rambling on about CO2 emissions.
 Science/Tech shouldn't be going on about who was picked what in a government's cabinet.
 And so on.

 ✅ Non-Political feeds are largely or completely free from Politics